yuriever/Yurie-Math/Kernel/Math/Usage.md

 * `#!wl focus` - focus[pattern, operation, level][expr]: apply the operation to the arguments of functions with the specified heads.

-    * Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+    * Info[level]: ReplaceAll/Replace is used without/with specified level.

     * Default[operation]: Simplify.

 * `#!wl fracFocus` - fracFocus[operation, level][expr]: apply the operation to fractions (expressions containing negative powers).

-    * Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+    * Info[level]: ReplaceAll/Replace is used without/with specified level.

     * Default[operation]: Simplify.